 A list of mitigation options and supporting targets and measures for the energy supply sector was prepared.
-Later on, eight priority options have been selected based on an assessment of their feasibility of implementation from the perspective of:
+Later on, eight priority options have been selected based on an assessment of their feasibility of implementation from the perspective of

-- a) Cost and technology perspective
+- a) cost and technology perspective

-- b) The potential mitigation impact
+- b) the potential mitigation impact

-- c) Their significance to Government of Pakistan plans and strategies in the future
+- c) their significance to GoP plans and strategies in future

-The selected mitigation options are:
+The selected mitigation options are;

 - Biomass residues (cogeneration)

 - Biomass residues (large-scale biogas)

-- Centralised solar
+- Centralized solar

 - Distributed solar (grid connected)

 - Wind (onshore large-scale)

 - Mini/micro hydro

 - Large Scale Hydel

 - Grid and transmission losses

-Summary results regarding each mitigation option are provided in Table 2.
+Summary results regarding each mitigation options are provided in the table 1.